gSchool/ada-developer-skills/capstone-overview/intro.md

 - January 22nd 9am - [Capstone Project Proposal Due](capstone-proposal.md)
 - January 25th & 26th - You will recieve feedback or approval for your proposal
 - January 25th - Capstone starts!
+  - Week 1 begins with technology research and tutorial practice
+  - Due Friday:
+    - Trello Board with 2 weeks of sprints and tasks created
+    - Create wireframes of your project
 - February 11th - Presentation format preference form due
 - Febrary 16th 5pm - **CODE FREEZE!**
   - No more code is to be written, write documentation and your presentation